 In the British royal family today, the throne will pass from Queen Elizabeth II upon her death to her son Prince Charles.
 Next in line is Charles' eldest son (and Kate's husband), William, the current Duke of Cambridge.

-Because of a recent dramatic break with tradition, William and Kate's eldest child will be next in line to inherit the throne, regardless of whether the child is a boy or a girl.
+Because of a dramatic break with tradition, William and Kate's eldest child, who was born in 2013, will be next in line to inherit the throne, regardless of the child's sex.
+Kate did end up having a boy, Prince George, who's younger sister is Princess Charlotte.
+So the still unnamed baby boy will be in queue to step up to the throne after Charlotte.

 The 16 leaders voted unanimously to alter the centuries-old rule of succession to include daughters as well as sons.
 Previously, daughters could only inherit the British throne if there were no living sons.